The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Memory.

-Julio Serrano had been convicted on a robbery charge supported by a witness who changed his timeline twice.
+Julio Serrano had been convicted on a robbery charge supported by a witness whose timeline changed twice.

-Camila Espinoza had exposed procurement fraud and found herself charged with falsifying records under evidence Hector never bothered to examine carefully enough to save her.
+Camila Espinoza had exposed procurement fraud and ended up convicted herself on evidence Hector had not wanted to examine too carefully.

-Miguel Herrera—yes, he remembered him best of all.
+Miguel Herrera — he remembered him best of all.
 The man who kept shouting innocence as if volume might matter in a room already arranged against him.

 The next morning Hector requested paper.